-§61B.19, bd.2(a)(1)(i)(B).
+§61B.19, Subd.2(a)(1)(i)(B).
 Yes.
-Covers persons who are not residents, but only under all of the following conditions: the insurers that issued the policies or contracts are domiciled in the state of Minnesota; those insurers never held a license or certificate of authority in the states in which those persons reside; those states have associations similar to the association; and those persons are not eligible for coverage by those associations.
+Covers persons who are not residents, but only under all of the following conditions: the member insurers that issued the policies or contracts are domiciled in the state of Minnesota; those insurers never held a license or certificate of authority in the states in which those persons reside; those states have associations similar to the association; and those persons are not eligible for coverage by those associations.

 §61B.23, subd.1.
 If a member insurer is an impaired domestic insurer.